tirtaagungjati/tirtaagungjati/README.md

 ## 👋 Hi, I’m Tirta Agung Jati

-I am a third-year student in informatics specializing in intelligent systems.
-I'm very interested in all things artificial intelligence and have that as my future career goal.
+A fresh graduate with a Bachelor of Computer Science.
+I have knowledge in software development, database management, and artificial intelligence.
+Experienced through freelance, internships, bootcamps, and projects.
+I also have strong problem-solving abilities, work well in a team, and have good communication skills

 - 🌱 I’m currently learning data science and artificial intelligence
 - 💬 I’m looking to collaborate on Collaborative AI
 - 📫 How to reach me tirtaagungjati19@gmail.com or https://www.linkedin.com/in/tirta-agung-jati

 ### My Skills Include
 <a href="https://www.python.org/" title="Python"><img src="icons/python.png" /></a>